 The great thing about the word “company” is that it has two definitions:

 The fact or condition of being with another or others, especially in a way that provides friendship or enjoyment

 Slam those two meanings together and suddenly, you have something fantastic: a TEAM.

-When you start building your company, and handing off those tasks to people are are frankly better at it than you are, your relief is palpable.
+When you start building your company, and handing off those tasks to people who are frankly better at it than you are, your relief is palpable.
 Your sleep increases, as does your joy and—trust us—your revenue.
 You’re no longer alone in this business.
 Other people get what you’re talking about, what you’re worried about, what a real win looks like, and they’re cheering and crying alongside you.
 It’s one of the most fantastic feelings in the world.